March 2025 Self-Storage Update: UK & Europe

 March 12, 2025

-Europe’s self-storage market continues its upward trajectory, propelled by urbanization, housing shortages, and the evolving needs of businesses adapting to space constraints.
-As demand surges, the sector is emerging as a key player in the region’s real estate landscape, attracting both consumers and investors alike.
-With over 13,000 facilities across the continent, the sector is helping to alleviate space constraints while attracting increasing investor interest.
+Europe’s self-storage market continues its upward trajectory, propelled by urbanization, housing shortages, and the evolving needs of businesses.
+As demand surges, the sector is emerging as a key player in the region’s real estate landscape.
+With over 13,000 facilities across the continent, self-storage is alleviating space constraints while attracting increasing investor interest.
 Despite this expansion, supply remains limited, creating significant opportunities for growth.

 The UK leads the region with 0.19 square meters per capita, well ahead of mainland Europe.
-Yet, demand continues to rise, and with growing consumer awareness, the UK still holds substantial room for further expansion.
+And as demand continues to rise combined with growing consumer awareness, the UK still holds substantial room for further expansion.

-In mainland Europe, Germany, France, and Spain represent the largest self-storage markets, collectively accounting for 52% of the region’s inventory.
+In mainland Europe, Germany, France, and Spain represent the three largest self-storage markets, collectively accounting for 52% of the region’s inventory.
 However, these markets remain severely undersupplied, making them key targets for institutional investment.
-Meanwhile, new supply is expanding in emerging markets like the Netherlands and Norway, where supply per capita already exceeds that of the three largest markets, reflecting shifting investor focus toward high-growth opportunities.
+Meanwhile, emerging markets like the Netherlands and Norway, are experiencing rapid growth, with supply per capita already exceeding that of the three largest markets, signaling a broader shift in investor focus toward high-growth opportunities.

-With demand outpacing supply, Europe’s self-storage market is set for continued expansion, led by Germany (8.4%) and the UK (5.2%) in new supply growth.
-Despite rising costs and economic uncertainties, including potential U.S. tariffs, the sector remains one of Europe’s most resilient and attractive alternative real estate assets.
-Backed by increasing institutional investments, strong consumer demand, and strategic acquisitions, the self-storage sector continues to demonstrate steady growth and long-term stability.
+With demand outpacing supply, Europe’s self-storage market is poised for sustained expansion, driven by robust new supply growth in Germany (8.4%) and the UK (5.2%).
+Despite rising costs and economic uncertainties – including potential U.S. tariffs – the sector remains one of Europe’s most resilient and attractive alternative real estate assets.
+Bolstered by increasing institutional investments, strong consumer demand, and strategic acquisitions, the self-storage sector continues to showcase steady growth and long-term stability in an evolving economic environment.

 *New supply data is based on published squared footage for projects under development and StorTrack’s estimates for projects where square footage information is unavailable.